General Information

 Immunity: Enhances immunity

-Mental Health: Stress, migraines, nervous conditions, insomnia, anxiety
+Mental Health: Stress, migraines, nervous conditions, insomnia, anxiety, stress

 Infectious Disease: Malaria, AIDS, hepatitis, Tuberculosis